kmonad/kmonad/README.md

 ## Getting KMonad

-KMonad is written in haskell (with a tiny bit of C).
+KMonad is written in Haskell (with a tiny bit of C).
 You can either compile it yourself using the instructions mentioned below.
 Alternatively, the lovely people over at https://github.com/nh2/static-haskell-nix have helped me figure how to compile a static binary that should work basically on any standard 64-bit